notunderctrl/express-router-handler/README.md

 An Express js routes handler that will automatically generate API routes for you based on the folder structure.

-Folder structure example (as nested as you want it)
+Folder structure example (as nested as you want it!):

 ![](https://i.imgur.com/z98NjrW.png)

 Example: